-- 1. Dependent child with parents who are not separated or divorced: When the Health Plan and another plan cover the same child as a Dependent of different persons, called "parents," who are married or are living together, whether or not they have ever been married, then the plan of the parent whose birthday falls earlier in the year is primary to the plan of the parent whose birthday falls later in the year.
-If both parents have the same birthday, the plan that covered a parent longer is primary.
-If the aforementioned parental birthday rules do not apply to the rules provided in the other plan, then the rules in the other plan will be used to determine the order of benefits. - 2.
+- 1. Dependent child with parents who are not separated or divorced: When the Health Plan and another plan cover the same child as a Dependent of different persons, called "parents," who are married or are living together, whether or not they have ever been married, then the plan of the parent whose birthday falls earlier in the year is primary to the plan of the parent whose birthday falls earlier in the year is primary to the plan of the parent whose birthday falls later in the year.
+When both parents have the same birthday, the plan that covered a parent longer is primary this is known as the "Birthday Rule".
+If the "Birthday Rules" does not apply by the terms of the other plan, then the applicable rule in the other plan will be used to determine the order of benefits. - 2.
 Dependent child with separated or divorced parents: If two (2) or more Plans cover a person as a dependent child of divorced or separated parents, benefits for the child are determined in this order: - a.
-First, the Plan of the parent with custody of the child; - b.
-Then, the Plan of the spouse of the parent with custody of the child; and - c.
-Finally, the Plan of the parent not having custody of the child.
+First, the plan of the parent with custody of the child; - b.
+Then, the plan of the spouse of the parent with custody of the child; and - c.
+Finally, the plan of the parent not having custody of the child.